Luca Ciriani

 Luca Ciriani (born 26 January 1967) is an Italian politician who is the group leader of the Brothers of Italy grouping in the Senate of the Republic.

 He had succeeded Federico D'Incà as Minister for Parliamentary Relations in the Meloni Cabinet.

+His younger brother Alessandro Ciriani has served as Mayor of Pordenone and as a Member of the European Parliament.